rbontekoe/llm/docs/src/chapter4.md

 ## Summary

-This guide, explains how to obtain a ChatGPT API key.
+This guide explains how to obtain a ChatGPT API key.
 It requires an Ubuntu 22.04 PC/laptop with Docker installed.
-The sole step involves watching "Video 11" (linked within the document) to learn the process.
+The single step is to watch Ed Donner's video (Video 11, linked in the document) for instructions on retrieving the key.